nens/threedi-docs/source/f_problem_solving.rst

 - Elevation range, i.e. the difference between the highest and the lowest pixel in the DEM.
 If the elevation range is very large, consider removing the highest parts of the model domain, e.g. replace them by :ref:`Surfaces<surface>`.
 - The :ref:`table step size<subgrid_table_settings>`.
 If the table increments are very small and the elevation range very large, the subgrid tables may become too large.
 - The number of pixels per cell.
-If the *grid_space* or the *kmax* (see :ref:`global_settings`) values are large and the DEM pixel size is small, there will be many pixels in one cell.
+If the *Minimum cell size* or the *Number of grid levels* (see :ref:`model_settings`) values are large and the DEM pixel size is small, there will be many pixels in one cell.
 This will require a large number of table increments in the subgrid tables.

 Maximum raster size
 ^^^^^^^^^^^^^^^^^^^